backstage/backstage/plugins/fossa/README.md

     headers:
       Authorization: token ${FOSSA_API_TOKEN}

+fossa:
   # if you have a fossa organization, configure your id here
-fossa:
   organizationId: <your-fossa-organization-id>
+  # if you have a self-managed fossa instance,
+  # configure the baseUrl to use for links to the fossa page here
+  externalLinkBaseUrl: <your fossa url>
 ```

 4. Get an api-token and provide `FOSSA_AUTH_HEADER` as env variable (https://app.fossa.com/account/settings/integrations/api_tokens)